-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets", the Company reviews goodwill for impairment on an annual basis at fiscal year-end or whenever events or changes in circumstances indicate the amount of goodwill might exceed its estimated fair value.
+In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets", the Company reviews goodwill for impairment on an annual basis at fiscal year-end or whenever events or changes in circumstances indicate the carrying value of goodwill might exceed its estimated fair value.

-As a result of the NCM Transaction discussed in Note 5, and more specifically the modification of the NCM Exhibitor Services Agreement with the Company, which significantly reduced the contractual amounts paid to the Company, the Company evaluated the carrying value of its goodwill as of March 31, 2007 leading to the majority of the goodwill impairment charges reflected in the table above.
+As a result of the NCM Transaction discussed in Note 6, and more specifically the modification of the NCM Exhibitor Services Agreement with the Company, which significantly reduced the contractual amounts paid to the Company, the Company evaluated the carrying value of its goodwill as of March 31, 2007 resulting in the majority of the goodwill impairment charges reflected above in the table.